 Some of her colleagues believe that if she had carried out her mission as planned, the Bay of Pigs Invasion would not have happened.

-While training with the anti-Castro CIA group Operation 40 (which she described as an "assassination squad") in the Florida Everglades, Lorenz met a man at the camp named Lee Harvey Oswald.
+In an infamous 1977 interview with New York Daily News, Lorenz made a bombshell claim.
+According to her, while training with the anti-Castro CIA group Operation 40 (which she described as an "assassination squad") in the Florida Everglades, she met a man at the camp named Lee Harvey Oswald.
 He was a man who would soon go down in history for the assassination of President John F. Kennedy.

 In 1960, there were a lot of negative feelings toward both Fidel Castro and President Kennedy, especially among members of the CIA who blamed Kennedy for the Bay of Pigs failure.
 Lorenz claims that a secretive road trip was planned to Dallas, and the group left in a three-car convoy that drove for two days straight.
 Lorenz claims to have left the group and flown home before she found out what the mission really was.
 Allegedly, she heard that the President had been shot in Dallas while on an airplane.